Mio, Michigan: Historical markers

+Amish community

+In 1900, Mio’s first Amish settlers arrived from Geauga County, Ohio.
+These settlers were considered "Old Order Amish" and followed strict rules.
+The fairly inexpensive land prices brought in more Amish settlers, and in the first five years, the community grew rapidly.
+The settlers took advantage of the once wooded land by growing clover, hay, peas, corn, and potatoes, as well as other bumper crops.
+Eventually, the Old Order Amish began to dwindle in numbers due to a large number joining the Amish-Mennonite congregation, which held more progressive beliefs.
+In 1954, the Old Order Amish became extinct when the congregation's last bishop passed away.
+In 1970, a new group of Amish, also from Geauga County, Ohio, settled in Mio, founding the fourth oldest Amish community.
+The three church district community is home to around 400 individuals.
+Although many of the Old Order Amish transitioned to following the Mennonite congregation due to their more progressive beliefs, the Amish that are settled in Mio today still follow a strict set of commands.
+However, Amish commands do vary from community to community.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 8.98 sqmi, of which 8.37 sqmi is land and 0.61 sqmi (6.79%) is water.

 The Mio post office, with ZIP Code 48647, also serves the northern portions of Mentor Township and the northeastern part of Big Creek Township, as well as a large area of eastern and southern Elmer Township and smaller portions of western Clinton Township and Comins Township.

 Geographic features

 Mio, part of Northern Michigan, is situated in the Au Sable River Valley.
 It is surrounded by the Huron National Forest and near the Rifle River State Recreation Area.
 The area is part of the Au Sable State Forest, specifically the Grayling Forest Management Unit (Alcona, Crawford, Oscoda, and northern Iosco counties).
 Much of the area sits on the Grayling outwash plain.
 The Oscoda County Park is minutes away.